MicrosoftDocs/Viva/Viva/insights/personal/Briefing/be-headspace.md

 In the Headspace section of the Briefing email, you can launch a guided meditation to start your day grounded and focused.

 Before you can use Headspace, you need access to Viva Insights in Microsoft Teams.
-See [Discover the Microsoft Viva Insights app](../teams-insights/viva-teams-app-install.md) for details.
+See [Discover the Viva Insights app](../teams/viva-teams-app-install.md) for details.

 >[!NOTE]
 >Headspace is currently available only to you if your language in Outlook or Exchange Online set to English.
 Additional languages will be supported soon.